SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Method

 \subsubsection{CPT Training Settings}

-We perform CPT on Qwen2-Base~\cite{qwen2} for one epoch, encompassing 23.7 billion tokens (\cf Table~\ref{tab:corpus_count}), with a sequence length of 2,048 tokens.
-To maintain the model's general knowledge, we also include a similar scale of general corpus tokens from Redpajama~\cite{redpajama}.
-To stabilize the learning procedure, we gradually decrease the learning rate from $1 \times 10^{-5}$ to 0 for \model-7B, and from $5 \times 10^{-6}$ to 0 for \model-72B (QLoRA), with a cosine scheduler.
+After preparing all the corpus, we perform CPT on Qwen2.5-Base~\citep{qwen2.5} for one epoch, encompassing 23.7 billion tokens (\cf Table~\ref{tab:corpus_count}), with a sequence length of 2,048 tokens.
+To maintain the model's general knowledge, we also include a similar scale of general corpus tokens from Redpajama~\citep{redpajama}.
+To stabilize the learning procedure, we gradually decrease the learning rate from $1 \times 10^{-5}$ to 0 with a cosine scheduler.
 To address overfitting, we apply a weight decay of $0.1$ and gradients were clipped at a maximum value of $1.0$.
-The CPT training took approximately 3 days on 32 Nvidia A100 GPUs for \model-7B-Base (full parameters) and about 10 days for \model-72B-Base (QLoRA).
+The CPT training took approximately 3 days on 32 Nvidia A100 GPUs for \model-7B-Base and about 7 days for the 14B model.